MicrosoftDocs/CordovaDocs/cordovadocs/tips-workarounds/configuration-tips.md

        remotebuild test <same-options-as-first-agent>

-    >**Important:**
+    > [!CRITICAL]
-This command will fail if the agent is not running in a second window, or if the two instances are not using the same configuration options.
+    > This command will fail if the agent is not running in a second window, or if the two instances are not using the same configuration options.

     This command initiates a test build.
 The output from the command should show the build number and other information about the build, such as its progress.